VladimirTechMan/salsa-format-spec/README.md

  ------------|---------|------------
  "version"   | string  | Required.
 Version number of the format.
  "creator"   | object  | Optional.
 An object of type creator that contains the name and version information of the log creator application.
+ "startedDateTime" | string | Optional.
+The date and time stamp for the beginning of capturing the packets represented in the given ALSA-formatted file.
+Formatted according to ISO 8601.
  "comment"   | string  | Optional.
 A comment provided by the user or the application.
  "protocol"  | string  | Optional.
 The name of the signaling protocol being represented by all the entries in the "packets" array.
  "transport" | string  | Optional.
 The name of the transport being used to exchange all the packets represented by the "packets" array.
  "packets"   | array   | Required.
 An array of objects of type packet, each representing one exported (captured) signaling protocol packet.

+For a specific ALSA-formatted file, the "startedDateTime" string value MUST represent the moment when the application that captured packets represented in this file was ready to capture them.
+The individual "time" values of "packet" objects, in the "packets" array, MUST be calculated relative to this time moment.
+The ALSA creator application SHOULD provide the "startedDateTime" whenever this information is available to it.
+In case if the ALSA creator application cannot get the absolute timing for the moment when capturing signaling packets was started, or when there is a specific reason to not provide (disclose) that information to the ALSA format consumers, it still MUST properly calculate the "time" values of "packet" objects relative to that initial moment.
+In the case when the ALSA creator application cannot even get the information about the moment when capturing packets was actually started, it SHOULD assume that the capturing was started at the moment of dumping the first (the earliest) packet represented in the "packets" array, thus its "time" value becomes zero and the "time" values of all later packets represnted in the "packets" array are relative to this moment.

+The "startedDateTime" string value MUST be formatted in accordance with the ISO 8601 format for combined date and time in a specific timezone, and include seconds and, at least, thousandth fractions of a second to support the millisecond precision.
+Thus, the format is like "YYYY-MM-DDThh:mm:ss.sssTZD".
+For example, "2013-10-22T17:18:30.457+03:00".
+When a sub-millisecond precision is supported, the application may use a longer fractional part for the seconds unit in the format.
+A conversion between the string format given and the absolute internal clock timing on a particular system is expected to be quite straightforward and easy to implement, either with a readity available system library or an external library that is capable of handling date and timing formats according to ISO 8601, or with a simple regular expression (or a similar mechanism) to parse the string and the string formattng mechanisms available.

 For the sake of compatibility, all string values for "protocol" and "transport" are given in lower case.
 Using standard protocol names (or the commonly established protocol names, if they are non-standard yet) is REQUIRED.
 For example, "sip", "xmpp", "json", "http", "sdp", etc.